smithy-lang/smithy/docs/source-2.0/spec/selectors.rst

 following properties.

 ``namespace``
-    Gets the :token:`smithy:namespace` part of a shape ID.
+    Gets the :token:`smithy:Namespace` part of a shape ID.

     The following selector matches shapes in the ``foo.baz`` namespace: